We are now booking! Check out our guest rooms!

 I am delighted.
 My wish is that Spaniards become aware of the town’s treasures.
 Many have nearly perished, and it is a shame.

-This business is going to produce jobs in the area, and many people are going to spend money and invest, and this will be very good for this area, in addition to getting to know its culture, which is immense.
+This business is going to produce jobs in the area, and many people are going to spend money and invest, which will be very good for this area.
+In addition, people will get to know its immense culture.

 10- Is there any other project you would like to develop in this area?

 Maybe (he laughs).
-My artist neighbor in Dallas bought another mill north of mine, but she is getting desperate because of the problem with permits.
+My artist neighbor in Dallas bought another mill north of mine, but she is getting desperate because of the permit problem.

 If the paperwork and all it entails were easier, we could find investors for other projects, but there are many obstacles.
 It is challenging, and this makes interested people back out.
 It’s a shame.

-11- How can we contact Aqua et Oleum to spend some unforgettable days?
+11- How can we contact Aqua et Oleum to spend unforgettable days?

 There is a lot of information on our website: aquaetoleum.com